Editor's note: The following is the transcript of a live interview with Chris Coryell. You can read the interview below or listen to the podcast.

 Megan Ellsworth: Yeah.

-Chris Coryell: We were literally in the high 99 percentile, or 98 percentile of quality assurance scores on all the millions of square feet Wow.
-That we installed.
-So that's a pretty,
+Chris Coryell: We were literally in the high 99 percentile or 98 percentile of quality assurance scores on all the millions of square feet that we installed.
+So that's a pretty prestigious award.

-Megan Ellsworth: <laugh> that is, I mean, 98 percentile.
-That is, I mean, I don't even know if you can get better than that.
+Megan Ellsworth: That's huge.
+I mean, 98 percentile.
+I mean, I don't even know if you can get better than that.
 That's crazy.

 Megan Ellsworth: Wow.

 Megan Ellsworth: Yeah.
-Well, and and obviously the, your customers know what they're gonna get too.
-You know, whether they hear it through word of mouth or your website or or just working with you on a previous project or whatever, they obviously know what they're gonna get from you and Durast as well.
-Um, that's amazing.
+Well and obviously your customers know what they're going to get too, whether they hear it through word of mouth or your website or just working with you on a previous project or whatever, they obviously know what they're going to get from you and Duro-Last as well.
+That's amazing.
 Congratulations.
 That's really exciting.

-Chris Coryell: Thank you.
-That's cool.
-I think the other thing I look at with, with the Duras Awards, what it does for our team,
+Chris Coryell: I think the other thing I look at with the Duro-Last Awards, what it does for our team.

 Megan Ellsworth: That's awesome.